 One of the best solutions to this problem comes in the form of simple shoe organizers.
 These nifty creations have to be just about the most versatile organization tool around.
 Here are some of the things we love to use them for.

-Rummaging through the bathroom cabinet for the hair gel or the right color of blush is a pain.
+Rummaging through the bathroom cabinet for the hair gel or toothpaste is a pain.
 This is especially true after moving the RV and having everything fall over into a giant pile of assorted toiletries.
 If you find yourself digging to find your beauty products on a regular basis, it’s time to hang a shoe organizer on your bathroom door.

 By purchasing an organizer with clear pockets, you can make it easy to find exactly the right product.
 However, if your pocketed friend isn’t see-through, simple labels for each pocket work just fine.
 Either way, you will get rid of the morning rummaging frustrations.